-- This cycle can be executed in the FUNCTION MODE MILL machining modes. - Cycle 32 is DEF-active which means that it becomes effective as soon as it is defined in the NC program. - In a program with millimeters set as unit of measure, the control interprets the entered tolerance value T in millimeters.
-In an inch program it interprets it as inches. - If you load an NC program with Cycle 32 that contains only the Tolerance value T cycle parameter, the control inserts the two remaining parameters with the value 0 if required. - As the tolerance value increases, the diameter of circular movements usually decreases, unless HSC filters are active on your machine (set by the machine manufacturer). - If Cycle 32 is active, the control shows the defined cycle parameters on the CYC tab of the additional status display.
+- This cycle can be executed in the FUNCTION MODE MILL machining mode. - Cycle 32 is DEF-active which means that it takes effect as soon as it is defined in the NC program. - In a program with millimeters set as unit of measure, the control interprets the entered tolerance value T in millimeters.
+In an inch program it interprets it as inches. - As the tolerance value increases, the diameter of circular movements usually decreases, unless HSC filters are active on your machine (set by the machine manufacturer). - If Cycle 32 is active, the control shows the defined cycle parameters on the CYC tab of the additional status display.